a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_3.md

 >[!NOTE]
 > Variable names are complitely arbitrary in the sense that they will work no matter what string of characters you use.
-> Choosing a meaningful naming convention though can greatly improve the readability of your code and will make dubugging easier.
+> Choosing a meaningful naming convention though can greatly improve the readability of your code and make dubugging easier.

 A script will make use of the building blocks of programming such as conditionals and loops to make decisions and automate a series of tasks.